 As with our pupils, we want our parents and carers to be actively engaged with the school.
 We send home annual questionnaires (these go out at the Parents' evenings held in the Autumn term); the outcomes of which we use to inform planning for the following year.
 We hold regular coffee mornings and play and stay sessions so parents and carers can be in school, sharing their knowledge and supporting their children.

 We ask for feedback when pupils' school reports are sent home in the Summer Term.
 These responses are read by the Senior Leadership Team and class teachers so we know how to improve.

 Thankyou to parents/carers in Nursery, Reception, Year 1 and Year 2 who returned transition questionnaires.
 The comments were very positive and all comments will help us to refine procedures for transition for next year.

-These are some of the positive parent/carer comments we received from our Autumn 2016 questionnaire.
+These are some of the positive parent/carer comments we have received from our parent questionnaires.

 Information passed on about future dates and activities.
 Child's knowledge of what he is learning and can explain in detail.
 Option now to have dinners on that particular day.
 Encouraging independence by going into school on own.